 11. Provide clear shipping and return policies

-12. Use high-quality product images and videos
+12. Use high-quality visuals

 13. Offer a money-back guarantee